hancy16/Variable-rate-generative-compression/quantized_PCA/ReadMe.md

 ##Usage
 All scripts needed is included in test_pca.py.
-More detailed scripts will be releasing soon.
+More detailed scripts will be released soon.

 1. Save the latent representations generated in the autoencoder network into numpy files and obtain the training data (split needed).